vuralevren/altogic-auth-react/README.md

 ![Mail](github/15-mail.png)

-We have changed redirect url as `http://localhost:3000/auth-redirect`
+We have changed the redirect URL to `http://localhost:3000/auth-redirect`

 ## Create a React project
 ```bash